MaterializeInc/materialize/doc/developer/design/20210910_include_kafka_metadata.md

 #### Future work

-Envelopes `DEBEZIUM` and `MATERIALIZE` can both be made to work by creating a shadow upsert-like map from previously-seen entry keys to the metadata that they were originally inserted with.
+Envelopes `DEBEZIUM` and `MATERIALIZE` on data streams that have primary-key semantics (i.e. where rows are guaranteed to be unique according to some key which is a subset of the data) can both be made to work by creating a shadow upsert-like map from previously-seen entry keys to the metadata that they were originally inserted with.
 For `ENVELOPE DEBEZIUM` this would just allow a memory saving over `DEBEZIUM UPSERT` since Materialize would not need to store all the data from each row, just the metadata.

 It is unclear what the use case for the combination of these envelopes with metadata is, so we are not expecting this to be worked on until we receive use cases that need them.

+#### Significant design and work to support

+Self-retracting formats that operate on streams of data where rows do not have primary-key semantics cannot be made to work without input from the user -- if the same row was inserted three times, with three different offsets, which one do you retract?

 ## Alternatives